Meuons/moment5/README.md

 ##Installation

-1. Once the repo is cloned run npm install to install all the necessary modules 2.Run gulp to activate the gulp file and to generate the webpage in the pub folder
+1. Once the repo is cloned run npm install to install all the necessary modules
+2. Run gulp to activate the gulp file and to generate the webpage in the pub folder